axruan/Inverted-Cheese/README.md

 ## Inverted Robot Cheese

-Type help for a list of commands.
+Type "help" for a list of commands.

 Inverted Cheese includes: